Core-Elements for Large-Scale Least Squares Estimation: Core-Elements

 In general, existing literature on element-wise sampling mainly focus on the algorithmic perspective, such that the applications of interest are usually compressed sensing and matrix recovery.
 Nevertheless, element-wise sampling with a statistical perspective, such that the applications involve providing effective and efficient solutions for large-scale statistical modeling and inference, is still a blank field and remains further studied.

-\section{Core-elements}
+\section{Core-Elements}

 In this section, we present our main algorithm and the theoretical properties of the proposed estimator.
-We first introduce the definition of the core-elements and then develop an unbiased core-elements estimator.
-Next, we provide an upper bound for the variance of such an estimator by utilizing the matrix-form Taylor expansion.
-We then provide an algorithm for core-elements selection, resulting in an estimator that approximately minimizes this upper bound.
-A coresets-like finite sample bound is then provided to quantify the approximation error for the proposed estimator.
+We first introduce the definition of core-elements and then construct an unbiased core-elements estimator.
+Following this, we derive an upper bound for the variance of such an estimator by utilizing the matrix-form Taylor expansion.
+Subsequently, we provide an algorithm for core-elements selection, resulting in an estimator that approximately minimizes this upper bound.
+Furthermore, a coresets-like finite sample bound is provided to quantify the approximation error for the proposed estimator.

-\subsection{Problem setup}
+\subsection{Problem Setup}

 We consider the problem of large-scale least squares estimation when the predictor matrix $\X$ is sparse or numerically sparse.
-To utilize the sparse structure, we propose to construct a sparser sketch $\X^*\in\RR^{n\times p}$ from $\X$ carefully, and use $\X^*$ to construct an efficient least squares approximation.
-In particular, given a positive integer $s$($< np$), let $\bS$ be an $n\times p$ matrix such that its elements involve $s$ ones and $np-s$ zeros.
-The sketch $\X^*$ then can be formulated as $\X^* = \bS\odot \X$, where $\odot$ represents the Hadamard product, i.e., element-wise product.
+To utilize the sparse structure, we propose to construct a sparser subdata matrix $\X^*\in\RR^{n\times p}$ from $\X$ carefully, and use $\X^*$ to construct an efficient least squares approximation.
+In particular, given a positive integer $s (< np)$, let $\bS$ be an $n\times p$ matrix such that its elements involve $s$ ones and $np-s$ zeros.
+The subdata matrix $\X^*$ then can be formulated as $\X^* = \bS\odot \X$, where $\odot$ represents the Hadamard product, i.e., element-wise product.
 In other words, $\X^*$ is produced by keeping $s$ elements of $\X$ and zeroing out the remaining elements.
 We then propose a general estimator that takes the form

 where $\D\in\RR^{p\times p}$ is a scaling matrix to be determined.
 For simplicity, suppose that both $\X^{\top} \X$ and $\X^{\ast \top} \X$ are invertible in context; otherwise, their inverse operation should be replaced by a generalized inverse.